mess110/mess110.github.io/_posts/2021-01-12-wow-classic.md

 So I attuned my mage, started looking for a guild who wanted a mage PuG.
 Found Glow.
 They were very coordinated, good shot calling tank.
 I joined their raids together with Kliq and Nail.
 We farmed frost resist.
 We cleared Naxx.
 On the last try of the night.
+Killing KelThuzad was liberating.
+More than one year of work towards this goal.
+Thunderfury.
+Dead Zeppelin.

+Freedom.

+PvP was also nice, ambush vanish ambush for instant cloth kills.
+Warrior in AV with a healer for insane push.
+Mage Poly Pyro PoM Pyro.
+The goodness.

 <center>
   <img src="/blog/images/wow-classic/durance-of-hate.png" />